 Malo e lei lei, below is a guide to the main Tongan island - Tongatapu and three small islands nearby.
 A list of accommodation options is also included for 'Eua, Ha'apai and Vava'u.
 The guide has been put together after visiting Tonga four times, most recently in 2019.

 The Kingdom of Tonga is made up of over 170 islands, many are uninhabited.
 The country is divided into five island groups - Tongatapu, 'Eua, Ha'apai, Vava'u, and the Niuas.
 Tongatapu is the most populated island and is home to Nuku'alofa (Abode of Love), the Kingdom's capital.

 Tonga is a naturally beautiful country with white sand beaches, clear waters, and swaying coconut palms.
 Wildlife watchers can see the flying foxes or fruit bats, and go whale watching and swimming between July and October when whales mate and calve in the warm waters.

 All prices quoted are in Tongan currency.
-NZ$1 buys approximately TOP$1.30 as at October 2010.
+NZ$1 buys approximately TOP$1.40 as at May 2020.
 The exchange rate makes Tonga a great value destination.

 Talamahu Market, Salote Road (Monday-Saturday, early morning - 4.30pm)

-Other Tongan Feasts held on Tongatapu (information courtesy of Tonga Visitors Bureau)
+Tongan Feasts on Tongatapu

 'Atata Island - Royal Sunset Island Resort